 Source of Funds for Purchasing the Property

 The funds to be used to purchase a condo should be sourced from abroad and this would require supporting documentation outlining the source of funds such as the Foreign Exchange Transaction Certificate.

-However, they may choose to have it registered under the name of the Thai spouse but this would require both parties to execute a letter confirming that the funds used in the purchase of the unit comes from the Thai spouse and nothing from the foreign national.
+However, they may choose to have it registered under the name of the Thai spouse but this would require both parties to execute a letter confirming that the funds used in the purchase of the unit come from the Thai spouse and nothing from the foreign national.
 Again, this would still require additional documents to support the claim.

 Transactions regarding exchanging foreign currency must also happen within the Kingdom.